AMD-OSX/AMD_Vanilla/README.md

 | 12.x, 13.0 to 13.2.1 | BA000000 0090 | BA < Core Count > 0000 0090 |
 | 13.3 +               |  BA000000 00  | BA < Core Count > 0000 00 |

-From the table above substitue `< Core Count >` with the hexadecimal value matching your physical core count.
+From the table above substitute `< Core Count >` with the hexadecimal value matching your physical core count.
 Do not use your CPU's thread count.
 See the table below for the values matching your CPU core count.

 | Core Count | Hexadecimal |